 In terms of the losses being experienced you can see why card brands would still be desperate for better care and attention to be applied to their card numbers - $11Billion lost last year.
 Before you shed too many tears for the card brands, bear in mind that the total of transactions now exceeds $21TRILLION.
 The card theft at Target involved around 70 Million card numbers and the cost of replacing these could be as much $10 per card, although losses if the cards are cloned could obviously run to hundreds of millions.

-The second point, and this is also being proven right before our eyes in the case of Target, is that it is important to remember that PCI compliance ISN'T just a problem for the card brands that results in your organisation having to spend time and money on, but is protecting your organization directly from a serious risk.
-The risk to your organisation isn't simply financial either - other factors such as brand protection and customer trust, are also at risk and are lost when a breach occurs.
+The second point, and this is also being proven right before our eyes in the case of Target, is that it is important to remember that PCI compliance ISN'T just a problem for the card brands that results in your organization having to spend time and money on, but is protecting your organization directly from a serious risk.
+The risk to your organization isn't simply financial either - other factors such as brand protection and customer trust, are also at risk and are lost when a breach occurs.

 I'm going to take a few minutes to highlight the main changes introduced with Version 3 of the PCI DSS.